 Architect: KUD Architects

-Text, Images and Film: Peter & Jenny Hyatt
+Text, Images & Film: Peter & Jenny Hyatt

 All simple enough on paper but challenging in practise.
 Almost DIY really, but real expertise is required for

 the virtuoso performance.
 The Melbourne architecture practice KUD shows how it can be done with its Ivanhoe house.
 Understatement and architecture aren’t always synonymous, but KUD combine restraint and invention in this quiet suburban street where change has occurred slowly.

 Although ‘quiet’ in its Federation-era streetscape, there is no doubting this is a house of its time.
 A simple, unified ‘façade’ and low, wide elevation is subdued in form despite standout, light reflecting tones and finishes.
 Unlike many of its tuck-pointed neighbours, cream glazed brick and feature glazing are crisply of the moment.